-- 2.2.1 The Permittee shall comply with all applicable provisions of the New Source Performance Standards (NSPS), 40 CFR 60 Subpart A "General Provisions," and Subpart WWW "Standards of Performance for Municipal Solid Waste Landfills."
+- 2.2.1 The Permittee shall comply with all applicable provisions of the New Source Performance Standards (NSPS), 40 CFR 60 Subpart A "General Provisions" and Subpart XXX "Standards of Performance for Municipal Solid Waste Landfills that Commenced Construction, Reconstruction, or Modification after July 17, 2014."

-[40 CFR 60 Subpart A and Subpart WWW] - 2.2.2 The Permittee shall comply with all applicable requirements of the National Emission Standards for Hazardous Air Pollutants (NESHAPs), 40 CFR 61 Subpart A, which contains the NESHAP "General Provisions," and Subpart M "National Emission Standard for Asbestos." - [40 CFR 61 Subpart A and Subpart M] - 2.2.3 The Permittee shall comply with all applicable requirements of the National Emission Standards for Hazardous Air Pollutants (NESHAPs), 40 CFR 63 Subpart A, which contains the NESHAP "General Provisions," as specified in Table 1 of 40 CFR 63 Subpart AAAA, and Subpart AAAA "National Emission Standards for Hazardous Air Pollutants: Municipal Solid Waste Landfills."
-These requirements are not currently applicable but could become applicable during the permit term if the facility is required to install a GCCS or becomes a bioreactor.
+[40 CFR 60 Subpart A and Subpart XXX] - 2.2.2 The Permittee shall comply with all applicable provisions of the National Emission Standards for Hazardous Air Pollutants (NESHAPs), 40 CFR 61 Subpart A-"General Provisions" and Subpart M-"National Emission Standard for Asbestos."

+[40 CFR 61 Subpart A and Subpart M] - 2.2.3 The Permittee shall comply with all applicable provisions of the National Emission Standards for Hazardous Air Pollutants (NESHAPs), 40 CFR 63 Subpart A- "General Provisions" as specified in Table 1 of 40 CFR 63 Subpart AAAA, and Subpart AAAA- "National Emission Standard for Hazardous Air Pollutants: Municipal Solid Waste Landfills."